Nick-G-Horvath/Nick-G-Horvath.github.io/_posts/2020-2-14-childhood-obesity-risk-factors.md

 # Question 1: How do obesity rates vary over time and by population?

 The first question I thought to explore was simply what the rates of American childhood obesity were, and how they had changed over time.
-The data from the CDC includes what percent of students are obese as well as what pervcent are overweight, as determined from BMI.
+The data from the CDC includes what percent of students are obese as well as what percent are overweight, as determined from BMI.
 For adults there are absolute thresholds, but for children they depend on age and gender.
 Obese is defined as being at or above 95th percentile for BMI relative to age and gender, while overweight is defined as at or above 85th percentile, but below 95th percentile.

 I wasn't satisfied with this definition of overweight as a health outcome.
 If something were correlated with a decrease in overweightness, I wouldn't know if kids had fallen below 85th percentile for BMI, or had instead risen above the 95th percentile.
 Therefore I defined a new category: overweight or obese, including all students at or above the 85th percentile.
-With that out of the way, we can look at the rates over time:
+With that out of the way, we can look at the rates over time.

 ![_config.yml]({{ site.baseurl }}/images/posts/youth-obesity/Q1_obesity.png)